dannaux/vttl-reactive-1/README.md

 >
 > › Press d to toggle development mode. (current mode: development)

+## To build

+1. run either `npm run env` or `npm run env:prod` to set properties for dev of production.
+This will insert 'extra' properties in app.json.
+2. run `npm build` ??
+TBD

 ## Troubleshooting

 * If you are running into trouble with watchman, issue the following command